Factual/open-dockerfiles/s3-backed-ftp/README.md

 2. ` FTP_BUCKET ` = S3 bucket where ftp/sftp users data will be stored.
 3. ` CONFIG_BUCKET ` = S3 bucket where the config data (env.list file) will be stored.
 4. ` IAM_ROLE ` = name of role account linked to EC2 instance the container is running in.

+## TODO

+- [ ] Install fail2ban
+  - This requires more mounting the logs on the host

 **Enjoy!**